citp/privacy-policy-historical/j/js/jsc/jscharts.com.md

 ### 9. Contact Information

-Questions or comments regarding the Web Site should be sent by e-mail to jumpeyecomponents.com support or by U.S. mail to Smartketer LLC, 6665 Vernmoor, Troy, Mi.
+Questions or comments regarding the Web Site should be sent by email to jumpeyecomponents.com support or by U.S. mail to Smartketer LLC, 6665 Vernmoor, Troy, Mi.
 48098 - USA